Xiaolongbao: Ingredients

 Chinese buns, in general, may be divided into two types, depending on the degree of leavening of the flour skin.
 Buns can be made with leavened or unleavened dough.
 Those made with unleavened dough use clear water for mixing; the skin is thin and the fillings large.
 It is frequently made in Nanxiang but is imitated elsewhere, called “Xiang-style”.
 Steamed buns made with raised flour are seen throughout China and are what is usually referred to as mantou.
 Steamed xiaolongbao made with partially raised flour are more commonly seen in the south.
 This means that their skin is tender, smoother, and somewhat translucent, rather than being white and fluffy.
 As is traditional for buns of various sizes in the Jiangnan region, xiaolongbao is pinched at the top prior to steaming, so the skin has a circular cascade of ripples around the crown.

 Xiaolongbao are traditionally filled with pork.
 More modern innovations include other meats, seafood, shrimp, crab meat, and vegetarian fillings.
-For example, the renowned restaurant Din Tai Fung, famous for its xiao long bao, has launched yam, red bean and chocolate xiao long bao in their vegetarian menu.
+Some restaurants offer creative fillings including sea urchin, foie gras, cheese, garlic, and truffle as well as dessert fillings like yam, red bean, chocolate, taro, and black sesame.

 Soup dumplings are created by wrapping solid meat aspic inside the skin alongside the meat filling.
 Heat from steaming then melts the gelatin-gelled aspic into soup.
 In modern times, refrigeration has made the process of making tangbao during hot weather easier, since making gelled aspic is much more difficult at room temperature.